 Preventing transpiration burn

-A large, properly hydrated tree can lose up to 100 gallons of water a day during the peak of summer.
-Proper irrigation, using irrigation rings or soaker hoses, can prevent water stress to fruit and nut trees.
-This helps your trees counteract the damage caused by mites.
+A large, well-hydrated tree can lose up to 100 gallons of water a day during the peak of summer.
+Proper irrigation, using irrigation rings or soaker hoses, can prevent water stress on fruit and nut trees, helping them counteract the damage caused by mites.

 Mite control is tricky.
 These pests quickly develop resistance to chemicals, so pesticides don’t work.
 You can use a strong stream of water from a garden hose to displace mites.
 You can also buy predatory mites that hunt and feed on the mites feeding on your plants.
-Insecticidal soaps and oils can also be used, but care must be taken that these products don’s cause sunburn damage or other problems.
+Insecticidal soaps and oils can also kill mites, but use them carefully.
+They can cause sunburn damage and other problems.

 Keep your plants healthy and monitor them regularly for webbing and stippling, so you can deal with mite populations before they get out of hand.

 If you have a walnut tree, you should know about walnut scale.
 Even if you don’t, this is still an interesting read.

 Walnut scale insects (Quadraspidiotus juglansregiae) have a unique behavior that makes them particularly fascinating.
 Like other armored scale insects, females protect themselves under round, dome-shaped covers.
 But walnut scale takes this concept to a whole new level.

 Female walnut scale insects lay eggs in spring.
 These eggs hatch in only 2 or 3 days.
 Female crawlers move around a little bit, searching for a good spot to set up household.
 Once a spot is selected, they begin feeding and start building their protective cover.

 Male crawlers wander around, looking for a female.
 When they find one, they huddle up next to her, tucking themselves under the edge of her ‘skirt’, where they excrete their own elongated scale coverings.
 This often creates a daisy-shaped cluster of scales.